 The northern end of the Market is dominated by St. Peter’s church, one of the three churches originally built by the Saxon’s on the main pilgrim routes into St. Albans.
 Soak up the history and architecture of the area, as well as music history!

-See how Victorian industry and the arrival of the railways shaped St Albans.
+See how Victorian industry and the arrival of the railways shaped St Albans and it's pubs.

 Named for the Fleet Print Works and the military training camps once held in the area, this longer trip includes a countryside walk for those who want to really explore St Albans.